 Nathan Wilk

-Freelance ReporterNathan Wilk is a freelance reporter, a former reporting intern and a graduate from the University of Oregon School of Journalism and Communication.
-He began in radio at a young age, serving as a DJ and public affairs host across Oregon.
+ReporterNathan Wilk joined the KLCC News Team in 2022.
+He is a graduate from the University of Oregon School of Journalism and Communication.
+Born in Portland, Wilk began working in radio at a young age, serving as a DJ and public affairs host across Oregon.

 -